ampache/ampache/README.md

 **Current News:**

+* If you are using charts/graphs there has been a change regarding c-pchart [chart-faq](https://github.com/ampache/ampache/wiki/chart-faq)
 * Video features are considered a low priority feature.
 * A major string update is here which means new translations!
 Join us on [Transifex](https://www.transifex.com/ampache/ampache).
 * Subsonic API 1.13.0 and Ampache API 400001 are ready for testing!